United States - CPI: Urban Consumer - Butter and margarine

 The indexes have a base of 1982-84=100, unless otherwise noted.
 This means that the average of the monthly index values is 100 over the 36 months in 1982 through 1984.
 An index represents the relative change over time since a base period.
 For example, an index of 120 denotes an increase of 20%, and 75 is a decrease of 25%.

 There are various base periods in this data set depending on the type of expenditure and geographical area.
-The base periods are: Oct1967, Jan1978, Feb1978, Apr1978, Nov1977, Dec1977, 1982-84, Nov1982, Dec1982, Dec1983, Nov1984, Dec1986, Dec1988, Nov1996, Dec1996, Nov1997, Dec1997, Dec2005, Dec2007, Dec2009, and Dec2017.
+They are: Oct1967, Jan1978, Feb1978, Apr1978, Nov1977, Dec1977, 1982-84, Nov1982, Dec1982, Dec1983, Nov1984, Dec1986, Dec1988, Nov1996, Dec1996, Nov1997, Dec1997, Dec2005, Dec2007, Dec2009, and Dec2017.

 Geographic coverage is all four census regions, all nine census divisions, 23 MSAs per Census 2010 delineations, and 10 class-sizes (population groups by area).

 Seasonally adjusted (SA) data are computed using seasonal factors derived by the X-13ARIMA-SEATS seasonal adjustment method.
-Factors are updated each February, and are used used to revise the previous five years of SA series.
+Factors are updated each February, and are used to revise the previous five years of SA series.

 Frequency